ArmandBriere/Archy/src/README.md

 pytest
 ```

-In VsCode, open a test file and select the testing menu on the sidenav
+In VsCode, open a test file and select the testing menu on the sidenav.